-It will output the full path of the checkpoint to be copied to the edge server and used with Section
+It will output the full path of the checkpoint to be copied to the edge server and used with Section 8.6.24, "recover edge.sh"

 8.6.4. edge_vars

 The /p4/common/bin/edge_vars file is sourced by scripts that work on edge servers.